jackstapleton/rdb-autoscaling/whitepaper.md

 ## Real-time Data Cluster

-Real-time data will be shared between instances in a cluster.
+- Real-time data will be shared between instances in a cluster.
-The number of instances will increase throughout the day as more data is added to the cluster.
+- The number of instances will increase throughout the day as more data is added to the cluster.
-At the end of the day the day's data will be flushed, and the cluster will scale in.
+- At the end of the day the day's data will be flushed, and the cluster will scale in.

 ### Scaling the Cluster

-On a high level the scaling of the cluster is quite simple.
+On a high level the scaling method is quite simple.

-1. A single RDB instance is launched and subscribes to the Tickerplant's.
+1. A single RDB instance is launched and subscribes to the Tickerplant.
 3. When it fills up with data a second RDB will come up to take its place.
 4. This cycle repeats throughout the day growing the cluster.
 5. At end of day all but the latest RDB instances are shutdown.